The Swimoga Story

 I also teach yoga classes for corporate clients, private clients and on 1:1 basis, click on the link below to find out more

-I hope to be able to meet you soon and help you on your your yoga, breathwork and wild swimming journey!
+I hope to be able to meet you soon and help you on your yoga, breathwork and wild swimming journey!
 Amelia x